magda-io/magda/docs/docs/building-and-running.md

 ### Install the CKAN connector

 The Magda CKAN connector (as of v0.0.57) lives outside of the core repository, at https://github.com/magda-io/magda-ckan-connector.

+This is necessary if you want your magda instance already populated with an initial set of datasets from [data.gov.au](data.gov.au).
+If you don't want to get datasets from data.gov.au, then you can skip this and set `global.connectors.includeInitialJobs` to `false`.

 To get the CKAN connector running,

 ```bash